contourpy/contourpy/docs/user_guide/fill_type.rst

 For chunk ``j`` the combined points are ``filled[0][j]``, the combined codes are ``filled[1][j]`` and the combined polygon offsets are ``filled[2][j]``.
 An empty chunk has ``None`` for all three.

-Here there are 18 points in three boundaries, the latter starting at indices 0, 8 and 13 which is determined from the kind codes of 1.
+Here there are 18 points in three boundaries, the latter starting at indices 0, 8 and 13 which are determined from the kind codes of 1.
 The polygon offsets arrays indicates that there are two polygons, the first is indices ``0:13`` (so outer plus one hole) and the second is indices ``13:18`` (outer only).